netsoftacademy/50DaysofDevOPs/2024/day16/README.md

  - How to Registering a domian & Creating our first records in AWS
  - How to Setup the Route53 EC2 setup in AWS
  - Explain the Record types in AWS A, AAAA, CNAME, TXT,MX, SOA
- - What is Route 53 Routing Policy & types

   - Today Sessions Notes:
   - Link
   - Amazon Route 53 in AWS M.C.Q Quiz for Exam point of View
   - Link

-  - Student work: Write an Article & post it on LinkedIn of AWS Route 53, Types of Policy in AWS
+  - Student work: Write an Article & post it on LinkedIn of AWS Route 53

  [← Previous Day](../day15/README.md) | [Next Day →](../day17/README.md)